OliverBrotchie/ob/README.md

 The first time `ob` is used it will create a folder at: `/blog`.

 When you create a new draft it will be located at: `/blog/drafts`.
 When you publish a new draft it will be located at: `/blog/example.html`.
-You can delete any blog post with `-d`.